ftl-mv-translation/ftl-mv-translation/README.md

 Download from [HERE](https://github.com/ftl-mv-translation/ftl-mv-translation/releases/latest).
 (Updated every UTC 00:00)

+## Localized Multiverse Installer

+You can also install translated Multiverse and its addons via our localized installer.
+[HERE](https://github.com/ftl-mv-translation/mvinstaller/releases/latest)

 ## Running the script

 The script is written in Python and managed by poetry.
 A standard setuptools may install it as a package,